The Giants’ Ten Greatest Pitchers

 Mathewson was second to precious few others in his ability to master the screwball; Hubbell was second to none.

 The unexpressive southpaw could have been Detroit’s property back in the mid-1920s, but player-manager-star Ty Cobb disdained the screwball and let him go.
 Hubbell retreated to the Texas League and wasn’t rediscovered until Giants scout Dick Kinsella ran upon him while attending the National Democratic Convention in Houston.
-The Giants had no such reservations about the screwball and didn’t waste time bringing Hubbell on board.
+The Giants had no such reservations about the screwball and wasted little time bringing Hubbell on board.

 Hubbell became a solid pitcher from the word go for the Giants, putting together a string of respectable seasons over his first five years in the face of a lively offensive assault taking place throughout the NL.
 Over the next five years, from 1933-37, Hubbell turned his game up a notch, if not more—compiling a 115-50 record, winning three NL ERA crowns (including a 1.66 mark in 1933 that was the lowest seen in the NL between 1917 and 1968), two MVPs (in 1933 and 1936) and leading the league in wins during each of the Giants’ three pennant-winning seasons during the decade.
 The sum total of these achievements justifiably earned Hubbell his nickname: The Meal Ticket.